EmpaEconversion/aurora-cycler-manager/README.md

 ## Updating

-From versions `0.5.x` you do not have to re-do any of the setup steps, just upgrade with pip:
+Upgrade with pip, you do not have to redo any setup steps:
 ```
 pip install aurora-cycler-manager --upgrade
 ```
-If upgrading from earlier versions, first `pip uninstall aurora-cycler-manager` then follow the installation steps.
+If upgrading from earlier than 0.5.0, first `pip uninstall aurora-cycler-manager` then follow the installation steps.

 ## Usage